 Source: GlobalData Patent Analytics

-Mazda is one of the leading innovators in multi-spark ignition with 110 patents.
+Mazda Motor is the leading patent filer in multi-spark ignition.
 Mazda filed a patent for a supercharged two-stroke engine that functions as a compression-ignition (like a diesel) engine under low loads and a spark ignition engine under high loads.
-Toyota, Hitachi, and Honda have also filed patents in the same field.
+Toyota Motor, Ford Motor, General Motors, and Honda Motor are among the other major players innovating in multi-spark ignition.

 To further understand the key themes and technologies disrupting the automotive industry, access GlobalData’s latest thematic research report on Automotive.